 Fall, winter, and spring at Kejimkujik

-As most facilities and services are closed at this time of year, your visit to Kejimkujik will be very different from your summer experience.
+As most facilities and services are closed between November 1 and Victoria Day weekend, your visit to Kejimkujik will be very different from your summer experience.
 See a complete list of what is open and closed.

 Call 911 in the event of an emergency.
 Be prepared to have to wait for help to arrive.
-Emergency response may be extremely delayed due to COVID–19.
+Emergency response may be extremely delayed.

 You are responsible for your own safety.
 Be prepared for changing weather conditions, be aware of hazards, and have adequate information and equipment to ensure a safe visit.

-When paddling at this time of year, keep in mind the following seasonal hazards:
+When paddling in fall, winter, or spring, keep in mind the following seasonal hazards: